Bestseller: Differences among lists

 Bestseller lists may vary widely, depending on the method used for calculating sales.
 The Indie bestseller lists, for example, use only sales numbers, provided by independently owned (non-chain) bookstores, while The New York Times list includes both wholesale and retail sales from a variety of sources.
 A book that sells well in gift shops and grocery stores may hit a New York Times list without ever appearing on an Indie list.
-USA Today has only one list, not hardcover/paperback, so that relative sales of these categories cannot be ascertained from it.
+The USA Today list does not separate hardcover and paperback books, so that relative sales of these categories cannot be ascertained from it.

 Lists from Amazon.com, the dominant online book retailer, are based only on sales from their own Web site, and are updated on an hourly basis.
 Wholesale sales figures are not factored into Amazon's calculations.
 Numerous Web sites offer advice for authors about a temporary method to boost their book higher on Amazon's list using carefully timed buying campaigns that take advantage of the frequent adjustments to rankings.
 For example, faith healing author Zhi Gang Sha has used this method to create a number of #1 bestsellers.
 The brief sales spike allows authors to tout that their book was an "Amazon.com top 100 seller" in marketing materials for books that actually have relatively low sales.
 Eventually book buyers may begin to recognize the relative differences among lists and settle upon which lists they will consult to determine their purchases.

 The weight and price of a book may affect its positioning on lists.
 The Amazon.com list tends to favor hardcover, more expensive books, where the shipping charge is a smaller percentage of the overall purchase price or is sometimes free, and which tend to be more deeply discounted than paperbacks.
 Inexpensive mass market paperbacks tend to do better on The New York Times list than on Amazon's.
 Indie and Publishers Weekly separate mass market paperbacks onto their own list.

 Category structure affects the positioning of a book in other ways.
 A book that might be buried on the Indie hardcover fiction list could be positioned very well on The New York Times hardcover advice list or the Publishers Weekly religion hardcover list.